 Have you ever had to look for criminal records online?
 How hard was it?
-Was your search online or did you make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal backgrounds and records, and your feedback might make it easier for others.

 Click here to leave a comment